-- Foundation Foods includes values for nutrients and other food components on a diverse range of foods and ingredients as well as extensive underlying metadata.
+- Foundation Foods includes values derived from analyses for food components, including nutrients on a diverse range of foods and ingredients as well as extensive underlying metadata.
 These metadata include the number of samples, sampling location, date of collection, analytical approaches used, and if appropriate, agricultural information such as genotype and production practices.
 The enhanced depth and transparency of Foundation Foods data can provide valuable insights into the many factors that influence variability in nutrient and food component profiles.
 The goal of Foundation Foods will be to, over time, expand the number of basic foods and ingredients and their underlying data.
-Foundation Foods will be a primary focus of efforts as FoodData central expands and develops in coming years.

-- Experimental Foods contains foods produced, acquired or studied under unique conditions, such as alternative management systems, experimental genotypes, or research/analytical protocols.
-The foods in this data type may not be commercially available to the general public or the data may expand information about the specific food.
-Experimental Foods are for research purposes and may not be appropriate as a reference for the consumer or for diet planning Experimental Foods data are currently available through links to relevant agricultural research data sources, such as the AgCROS, and will include data from multiple sources.
-The data in Experimental Foods include (or link to) variables such as genetics, environmental inputs and outputs, supply chains, economic considerations and nutrition research.
-These data will allow users to examine a range of factors used that may affect the nutritional profiles of foods and resulting dietary intakes as well as the sustainability of agricultural and dietary food systems.
+- Experimental Foods contains foods produced, acquired, or studied under unique conditions, such as alternative management systems, experimental genotypes, or research/analytical protocols.
+The foods in this data type may not be commercially available to the public or the data may expand information about the specific food.
+Experimental Foods are for research purposes and may not be appropriate as a reference for the consumer or for diet planning.
+Experimental Foods data may also be available through links to relevant agricultural research data sources, such as the AgCROS.
+The data in Experimental Foods may include (or link to) variables such as genetics, environmental inputs and outputs, supply chains, economic considerations, and nutrition research.
+These data will allow users to examine a range of factors used that may affect the profiles of food components, including nutrients and resulting dietary intakes as well as the sustainability of agricultural and dietary food systems.

 Foundation Foods and Experimental Foods are integrated into the same data system that provides three other well-established and familiar food composition data types:

-- Standard Reference Legacy Release (SR Legacy) has been the primary food composition data type in the United States for decades.
-It provides a comprehensive list of nutrient and food component values that are derived from analyses, calculations, and the published literature.
+- SR Legacy has been the primary food composition data type in the United States for decades.
+It provides a comprehensive list of values for food components, including nutrients derived from analyses, imputations, and the published literature.
 This data type has provided the values for most other public and private food composition databases and has supported a wide range of public policy initiatives, research studies, and diet planning and education activities.
 SR Legacy, released in April 2018, is the final release of this data type and will not be updated.
 For more recent data, users should search other data types in FoodData Central.